Raspberry and Rhubarb grower: no-deal Brexit case study

 Could there be issues for Carol in the next 6 months or so?

 Free movement of labour from the EU would end and so it would become more difficult to source.
-EU citizens already living in the UK will be able to apply to continue living in the UK after 30 June 2021, but Carol’s business is heavily reliant on casual workers.
+EU citizens already living in the UK will be able to apply to continue living in the UK under the EU Settlement Scheme (deadline 31 December 2020), but Carol’s business is heavily reliant on casual workers.

 The government has announced a seasonal worker pilot scheme, whereby 2,500 non-EU workers would be able to stay in the UK for up to six months.
 However, the UK horticultural industry requires higher numbers than this pilot scheme will allow.